e2eSolutionArchitect/troubleshoot/aws/terraform backend values not allowed.md

   terraform init -reconfigure -backend-config="prod-backend.conf" terraform apply

   NEVER do -migrate-state.
-Otherwise migrate-state will actually initialize your Prod backend with Dev state and will mixup
+Otherwise migrate-state will actually mix your your Prod state with Dev state and apply may fail for access and resource not found issues

   Now again switch to another environment (Suppose QA)